MaramVijayreddy/BIG-DATA-ANALYSIS-/README.md

 This project was developed as part of my internship to demonstrate skills in Big Data Analysis using scalable tools like PySpark.
 The objective was to analyze a large real-world dataset efficiently, extract meaningful insights, and visualize trends using Python and big data tools.

+## 📊 Dataset Used

+This project uses the [New York City Taxi Trip dataset](https://www.kaggle.com/datasets/competitions/nyc-taxi-trip-duration) from Kaggle.

+> Note: You must have a Kaggle account and be logged in to access or download the dataset.

 The dataset used in this project is based on New York City Taxi Trips, containing millions of records with fields such as:

 pickup_datetime, dropoff_datetime